theypsilon/Update_All_MiSTer/README.md

 # Specific INI settings for this script if you need it.

 JOTEGO_UPDATER="true"
-# "false" to skip the Jotego Updater entirely
+# "false" to skip Jotego Updater entirely
 JOTEGO_UPDATER_INI="/media/fat/Scripts/update_all.ini"
+# Specific INI settings for this script if you need it.

+UNOFFICIAL_UPDATER="false"
+# "true" to activate the unofficial cores Updater
+UNOFFICIAL_UPDATER_INI="/media/fat/Scripts/update_all.ini"
 # Specific INI settings for this script if you need it.

 MAME_GETTER="true"